 The Housing and Planning Act 2016 provides new powers which permit local housing authorities to seek banning orders where landlords or property agents have been convicted of a banning order offence.

-For further information please visit the landlords and banning orders for landlords sites.
+For further information please visit the banning orders for landlords site.

 Rent Repayment Orders